Okpainmo/multi-db-nodejs-express-with-typescript-and-zod-template/README.md

 # ...code after
 ```

-**Even though this might not be necessary, I guess it would be a good idea to restart the server anytime you switch working environments**.

 ### Environment Variables

 > The project has 4(four) environmental variable files(which are all intentionally un-ignored), to help you easily understand how the template's environmental variables setup works. **Endeavour to git-ignore them immediately you start a project**.